Fluency: Why it’s Important and How to Develop it

-Explicitly teach students how to ‘chunk’ words into meaningful phrases, using punctuation as a support.
-Initially, you should underline phrases for them and encourage reading of these in one breath.
+- Explicitly teach students how to ‘chunk’ words into meaningful phrases, using punctuation as a support.
+Initially, you should underline phrases for them and encourage the reading of these in one breath.

-Use Readers Theatre to develop awareness of the importance of prosody.
+- Use Readers Theatre to develop an awareness of the importance of prosody.

-If you are interested in Shirley as a literacy trainer for your school, drop the team an email on firstname.lastname@example.org
+If you are interested in Shirley’s help as a literacy trainer for your school, drop the team an email on firstname.lastname@example.org